blaynem/ai-pet-photo/README.md

 Bugs:

+- Let user press 'x' to delete image they don't want before they upload it.
 - Set image size limits + file types
 - Under "My Studios" under "unlock now" button the images don't load.
 - Enforce certain image files, unsure what they are but need to look.